miguelazue/SP500-Direction-Prediction-News-Sentiment-Topic/README.md

 ### Data Collection and Preparation
 - `B_DataPreprocessing_FinancialData.py`: Extracting info from the yahoo library to extract the S&P500 adjclose prices for 2016 to 2020.
 - `C_DataPreprocessing_News.py`: Reading the csv file of AllTheNews2.0, preprocessing them and saving them in parquets files.
-(The resulting processed dataset will be stored in the `Large_Data/` directory)
+(The resulting processed files will be stored in the `Large_Data/` directory)

 ### Correlation Analysis: Financial data and Sentiment Analysis by Publisher Category
 - `D_FinBERT_Publishers_Categories.py`: Categorizing publishers type and storing a summary of the sentiment score per day per publisher type.
 1 File per yearmonth stored in `/Data/sa_publishers_category/`.
 Example: `sa_publishers_category_201601.csv`